kuchuk-borom-debbarma/GitGrove/docs/FULL_DOCUMENTATION.md

 **What it does:**
 1. Creates `.gg/repos/` directory structure
 2. Creates `.gg/repos/.gitkeep` file
-3. Creates and checks out `gitgroove/system` branch
+3. Creates and checks out `gitgroove/internal` branch
 4. Commits initial metadata structure

 **After initialization:**
-- You'll be on the `gitgroove/system` branch
+- You'll be on the `gitgroove/internal` branch
 - Switch back to your working branch: `git checkout main`

 **Errors:**
 - "not a valid Git repository" - Not inside a Git repo
 - "working tree is not clean" - Uncommitted changes exist
-- "GitGroove already initialized" - `.gg/` or system branch exists
+- "GitGroove already initialized" - `.gg/` or internal branch exists

 ---